 Diverse talent who are not traditionally well represented in the tech sector may also see more benefit in joining an organization that supports them and helps them to thrive, rather than one that simply allows them to work at home.
 Women, for example, make up just 25% of all those working in IT occupations.
 Programs such as reverse mentoring, where senior leaders are mentored by those from diverse backgrounds not only give the leaders insight into the experiences of employees, but they give diverse talent a voice on the board and send a clear message that diversity is valued.

 Attracting new hires who are prepared to work full time in the office is likely to be a challenge in a tight job market and flexible working continues to offer recruitment advantages.
-Working with a specialist tech recruiter like Computer Futures that can draw on a network of talented people can help companies attract the talent that suits their culture avoid and inconvenient protected recruitment process.
+Working with a specialist tech recruiter like Computer Futures that can draw on a network of talented people can help companies attract the talent that suits their culture and avoid inconvenient protected recruitment process.